hwndept/rust-bootcamp-qanda-api-app/README.md

 ## How to use

-1. Run local instance of PostgreSQL:
+1. Run a local instance of PostgreSQL:

 The next script runs database instance using docker.
 You can avoid this step if you have another database instance.